Quick Summary

 Employers have the option to provide compensation to employees for their commute from home to the office as well as reimburse them for any official travel expenses incurred.
 The Flexi Benefit Plan (FBP) enables employers to include fuel-related expenses within the salary structure.

-Under fuel and driver’s salary, the income tax department allows tax-free allowance with certain conditions.
-They are
+Under the fuel allowance, the income tax department allows tax-free allowance with certain conditions.
+They are:

 Fuel bills: Employees can claim the cost of petrol or diesel by submitting the relevant bills.
 Fuel reimbursements are generally capped at ₹2400.
 However, if the vehicles are used only for official purposes, then some companies offer a complete waiver on fuel bills.